Your views on getting NHS help fast in Leicestershire

 - About you

-Anyone aged 16+ can take part.
+Anyone aged 16+ could take part.

-To share your views, you can:
+To share your views, people could:

-- Complete the questionnaire online.
+- Complete the questionnaire online

 Due to the amount of feedback we expect to receive, we will not be able to respond to all communication, but we will do our best to respond to any questions.